Is My Website Traffic Real or Bots? (2026 Data)

 Signs your traffic isn't real, that you can check right now

 You don't need a new tool to check.
-GA4 won't show you bots directly, but it will show you the patterns bots leave behind if you know where to look.
-Here's a diagnostic checklist you can run in the next 15 minutes.
+GA4 won't point at bots for you, but it will show you the marks they leave behind if you know where to look.
+Here's a checklist you can run in the next 15 minutes.

 Your Direct channel is growing with no brand activity.
-Direct traffic should track brand search volume roughly.
-If your Direct bucket climbed 30% in the last quarter and your branded queries in Search Console are flat, something else is arriving as "no referrer."
-Some of it is dark social (Slack, WhatsApp, iMessage).
+Direct traffic should roughly track your brand search.
+So if your Direct bucket jumped 30% last quarter while your branded queries in Search Console stayed flat, something else is showing up with no referrer attached.
+Some of it is dark social: links pasted into Slack, WhatsApp, iMessage.
 Some of it is bots that stripped the referrer.
-We wrote about this specific pattern in the context of sudden direct-traffic spikes.
+I dug into this exact pattern when I wrote about sudden direct-traffic spikes.

 Bounce rate is near 100% on a specific source.
-Humans don't bounce 100% of the time on a legitimate source.
-If Facebook Ads is sending you traffic that bounces at 98%, it's not that your landing page is broken.
-It's that your traffic isn't landing a human.
+People don't bounce 100% of the time off a real source.
+So when Facebook Ads sends you traffic that bounces at 98%, the problem isn't your landing page.
+The traffic never landed on a human in the first place.

 Session duration is under 1 second for a cluster of sessions.
-Real humans take longer than 1 second to decide they don't like a page.
-A bot can load, execute, and leave in under 500 milliseconds.
-Filter your Explorations to sessions under 1 second and see what source they came from.
+A person needs longer than a second to decide they hate your page.
+A bot can load, run, and leave in under 500 milliseconds.
+Filter your Explorations to sessions under 1 second and look at the source they came from.

 Traffic from countries you don't serve.
-A B2B SaaS selling to North America that has 40% of its traffic from Vietnam, Singapore, and Brazil isn't serving those markets accidentally.
-That's either bot traffic or data center traffic testing.
+A B2B SaaS that sells to North America and somehow gets 40% of its traffic from Vietnam, Singapore, and Brazil didn't stumble into those markets.
+That's bot traffic or datacenter testing, not buyers.

 Same device, same screen size, same browser version, all at once.
-Humans have messy fingerprints.
+People have messy fingerprints.
 Bot farms don't.
-If 8,000 sessions in one hour all report 1920x1080, Chrome 142, Windows 10, in the same country, that's one bot farm with 8,000 concurrent workers.
+So if 8,000 sessions in one hour all report 1920x1080, Chrome 142, Windows 10, same country, you're not looking at 8,000 visitors.
+You're looking at one bot farm running 8,000 workers.

 Impossible engagement ratios.
-Scroll depth and time on page should correlate.
-A session with 1 second duration and 95% scroll depth is lying about one of those two numbers.
-GA4 Explorations let you build this filter manually.
+Scroll depth and time on page should move together.
+A session with 1 second of duration and 95% scroll depth is lying about one of those two numbers.
+You can build that filter by hand in GA4 Explorations.

 SIX BOT PATTERNS VISIBLE IN GA4 WITHOUT A NEW TOOL